-The staff of CAPTAC-DR are thankful to the member countries (Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, and Panama) and the financial partners for their support and commitment to the Center's work.
+CAPTAC-DR is thankful to the member countries (Costa Rica, the Dominican Republic, El Salvador, Guatemala (its host), Honduras, Nicaragua, and Panama) and the financial partners for their support and commitment to the Center's work.
+It also extends its sincere gratitude to the Bank of Guatemala for hosting its offices.
 The following donor partners have supported the Center during its first three phases: